Impartial Predictive Modeling and the Use of Proxy Variables

-To motivate our definition of impartial predictive modeling, we consider a couple of suggestions which are incorrect.
-Our goal is to provide impartial estimates of credit risk $Y$, given legitimate covariates $\x$, sensitive covariates $\s$, and suspect covariates $\w$.
-These are connected through an unknown, joint probability distribution $\Prob(Y,\x,\s,\w)$.
-Our data consists of $n$ iid draws from this joint distribution.
+These covariate groups and the response $Y$ are connected through an unknown, joint probability distribution $\Prob(Y,\x,\s,\w)$, and our data consists of $n$ iid draws from this joint distribution.
 The standard statistical goal is to estimate the conditional expectation of $Y$ given the covariates:

-where $u$ has mean zero and is uncorrelated with all functions of the covariates.
-Our goal is to estimate a conditional expectation that is impartial with respect to the sensitive covariates.
-Intuitively, impartiality requires that the sensitive covariates do not influence estimates.
-Through the following examples, we demonstrate the need for a more refined definition of impartiality.

-Impartial estimates are fair because the sensitive covariates are chosen to be normatively relevant.
-In the FADM literature, the covariate groups are always assumed to be provided.
-As such, the statistical task is disjoint from the normative task of identifying covariate groups.
-This is why FADM techniques can be used in domains such as batch effect analysis as discussed in \citet{Cald+13}.
-When analyzing batch effects, the covariate on which impartiality is desired is merely batch membership. \mynotesH{benjamini has some work on batch effect stuff}